The Best DJ Media Player in the market – Updated 2019

 5. Pioneer DJ Digital Multi-Media Player XDJ-700

 Pioneer is one of the best brands for beginner media players, and the Pioneer DJ XDJ-700 is one of their best products.
-It is a game changer in the range of semi-pro players out on the market.
-Added in the sub-USD 700 category, the player provides you with value for money, although there are some compromises you have to make.
+It is a game-changer in the range of semi-pro players out on the market.
+The player provides you value for money, although there are some compromises you have to make.
 The first thing you notice is the full-color high-definition display.
-The screen comes with a touch ability so you don’t have to rely on any physical buttons.
+The screen comes with a touch ability, so you don’t have to rely on any physical buttons.
 Now, the jog wheel is where the compromise part comes in.
 It has a smaller size compared to the other Pioneer models.
 Moreover, it has no central LED that most other players have.

 The lack of a CD slot isn’t a huge issue anymore since USBs and SD cards are now more common.
 But it’s important to know there is no CD support in case you have any CD backups.
 That said, the play, cue and loop buttons, as well as the pitch fader, all maintain the conventional CDJ design and vibe.